 The Prime Minister’s Office had planned to hold a meeting among the government secretaries before the draft NIP is presented to the Cabinet, with suggestions from the meeting going into the final draft.
 However, there have been no revisions of the NIP because the government has been occupied with two main issues since 2020: the COVID-19 pandemic and inter-ruling party conflict.

 4. According to the new Constitution, provincial governments are entitled to develop laws that are not contradictory to federal laws on various issues as defined in the Annexes of the Constitution.
-The government of Province 3, which, like most of the country’s seven provinces, is yet to have a formal name, has lagged behind other provinces in drafting a bill to regulate NGOs.
-The NGOs that have reviewed Province 3’s draft law have stated that it has a “controlling mindset” and contains several ambiguities that are subject to multiple interpretations.
-NGOs submitted suggestions to improve the draft bill to Province 3’s government in November 2018.
-Similarly, Province 5 has also promulgated laws regulating NGOs in the province.
-However, the Ministry of Home Affairs, in responding to a query from the Rukum District Administration Office, issued a circular and has asked all 77 District Administration Offices to continue regulation of NGOs under the Association Registration Act, stating that this is still under the jurisdiction of the Federal Government.
-The circular denies that Province governments have the privilege of preparing and enacting laws.
-The federal-level law is in the process of being drafted, and it is unclear when it will be passed.
+The Bagmati Province government has lagged behind other provinces in drafting a bill to regulate NGOs.
+The NGOs that have reviewed Bagmati Province’s draft law have stated that it has a “controlling mindset” and contains several ambiguities that are subject to multiple interpretations.
+NGOs submitted suggestions to improve the draft bill to Bagmati Province’s government in November 2018.
+Similarly, Lumbini Province has also promulgated laws to regulate NGOs in the province.
+However, the Ministry of Home Affairs, in responding to a query from the Rukum District Administration Office, issued a circular that requested all 77 District Administration Offices to continue the regulation of NGOs under the Association Registration Act, which it stated is still under the jurisdiction of the Federal Government.
+The circular denied that the provincial governments have the privilege of preparing and enacting laws.
+A new federal-level law is still in the process of being drafted as of November 2022, and it is unclear when it will be passed.
 (While six provinces have adopted new names, Province One failed to adopt a new name in its first five-year tenure).